openziti/ziti-doc/docusaurus/docs/learn/core-concepts/pki.md

 Please refer to [the configuration reference](../../reference/30-configuration/conventions.md#identity) for a description of each property in the conventional `identity` section that is used in the router configuration file.

-### Third Party CA (optional)
+### 3rd Party CA

-A third party CA is one which is maintained and managed entirely outside of the Ziti Network.
-This is an important feature for organizations wishing to administer and maintain the certificates used by the different pieces of the Ziti Network.
-A Ziti Network is capable of using third party PKIs as the trust mechanism for enrollment and authentication of clients for a Ziti Network.
+An optional 3rd Party CA is one that is not managed by the Ziti Controller, i.e., not the controller's Edge Enrollment CA. This is an important feature for organizations wishing to administer and maintain the certificates used by the different pieces of the Ziti Network.
+A Ziti Controller is capable of trusting 3rd Party CAs to issue client authentication certificates that must be enrolled with the Ziti Controller.

-With the PKI being managed externally a Ziti Network is never in possession of the private key.
-This means the Ziti Network cannot maintain nor distribute certificates necessary for creating secure connections.
-The Ziti Network is only capable of verifying if the certificate presented was signed by the externally managed PKI.
+The Ziti Controller is never in possession of a 3rd Party CA's private key.
+This means the Ziti Controller cannot issue nor distribute authentication certificates.
+The Ziti Controller is only capable of verifying if the client authentication certificate was signed by a verified 3rd Party CA.

-Maintaining a PKI outside of the Ziti Network is a more complex configuration.
-If a PKI is already established and maintained externally setting up a Ziti Network with a third party CA may be desired.

 #### Registering the CA

-A Ziti Network will not trust any third party CA implicitly.
-Before a third party CA can be used for enrollment and authentication of clients in a Ziti Network it must be registered with the Ziti Controller to ensure certificates signed by the third party CA can be trusted.
+A Ziti Controller will not trust any 3rd Party CA implicitly.
+A 3rd Party CA must be registered with the Ziti Controller before the client certificates it issues may be used to enroll clients.

-Registering a third party CA is done by using the REST endpoint `/cas` from the Ziti Controller.
-To register a third party CA the following information is required to be posted to the endpoint:
+Registering a 3rd Party CA is done by using the REST endpoint `/cas` from the Ziti Controller.
+To register a 3rd Party CA the following information is required to be posted to the endpoint:

 * **name**: the desired name of the CA
 * **isEnrollmentEnabled**: a boolean value indicating if the CA can be used for enrollment.
 Defaults to true.
 Set to false